Analyzing Year One

 Could I go off-grid?

 Absolutely!
 It would be a terrible idea on purely economic grounds, though.
 I would need to overbuild my solar system and install a large expensive battery to cover my winter energy demands, and those assets would be wasted in the summer.
-My electricity demand is relatively flat throughout the year, peaking slighly in summer and winter and falling off in spring and summer with no heating or cooling demand.
+My electricity demand is relatively flat throughout the year, peaking slighly in summer and winter and falling off in spring and fall with no heating or cooling demand.
 To match that demand curve, I should install my solar panels at a very steep angle - about 75 degrees - which sacrifices rather a lot of summer time generation to raise the winter minimum.
 Until solar power becomes really quite shockingly cheap, that's a bad idea.

 Until then, the power company provides a nice alternative.
 The $230/yr in fixed charges that I pay my local utility can be thought of as a rental fee for a seasonal-storage sized battery.
 That is, for a few hundred bucks a year, I can harvest a ton of energy in the summertime and get it back in winter.
 Furthermore, paying for access to the grid gets me access to net metering and ToU rates, which more than pays for the fixed charges.

 Or you could subtract the fixed service charge from my total annual bill to find out what my net energy costs have been.
 I've purchased about 1.9MWh for about -$40 in 2017.
 With ToU rates, the power I sell is mostly on-peak and the power I buy is mostly off-peak; the difference between those prices is big enough to let me buy quite a bit more than I'm selling, and still end up ahead at the end of the year.
 With 2-3 more panels installed, or with milder weather that reduces my annual consumption, my total yearly bill would be negative.